Effective October 1, 2013, an employer that fails to secure

 selecting extension 5293 when prompted.

-Download the Formatta Filler software for Windows/PC to complete
+Download and install the Formatta Filler software for Windows/PC to complete

 the online form.